Sylius/Sylius/docs/customization/api.rst

         swagger:
             versions: [3]

-And if you want to modify serialization add this code to framework config:
+Also, if you're planning to modify serialization add this code to framework config:

 .. code-block:: yaml